whalebot-helmsman/scrapy/docs/topics/queues.rst

    .. method:: close(self)

-      Releases internal handlers (e.g. closes file or socket).
+      Releases internal resources (e.g. closes a file or socket).

    .. method:: __len__(self)

       Returns the number of elements in the queue.

-If the number of elements cannot be determined (e.g. because of a connection problem), the cached number of elements is returned.
+      If the number of elements cannot be determined (e.g. because of a connection problem), the method must not return 0 because this would cause the queue to be closed.

       .. note::
-         In case of a temporary error, the method must not raise an exception but return the cached number of elements instead.
+         In case of a temporary error, the method must not raise an exception but return the number of elements instead.